 - Allow field edges to grow ‘wild.’
 Many weeds are an excellent source of nectar and pollen especially dandelions and clovers.

 - Fill your garden with both native and non-native nectar and pollen sources.

 What are some Bee Friendly Plants available in Cincinnati?

 Flowers with a variety of colors will attract a diverse array of bees.
 The bee’s favorite plants come in shades of blue, purple, violet, white and yellow are best.

 Here are some bee favorites: lavender, milkweed, daisies, coreopsis, crocus, alliums, chives, catmint, salvia, sage, gayfeather, Penstemon digitalis, sedum, goldenrod, lambs ears, thyme, and zinnias.
 Take a look at Natorp’s Pollinator-Friendly Plant Collection!

 If a swarm of honeybees happens to visit your yard and garden, don’t panic!
 They’re usually not aggressive.
 Give them time to move on, or call your local Extension Office or local beekeepers that will gladly come and remove the hive safely and transport to a new location.

 Reduce the Use of Insecticides

 - When needed, use them wisely, practice Integrated Pest (Pollinator) Management (IPM).
 Hosing off bad bugs, knocking them off into a bucket of soapy water, using grow covers, handpicking, etc

-- Spray when the bees are least active (at dusk – on hot days, bees can be busy at night), and when the wind is not blowing
+- Spray when the bees are least active and the wind is not blowing.

-- Don’t spray when crops are in flower.
+- Never spray when crops are in flower.
 Specifically, flowering plants that attract bees.

-- Apply Insecticidal Soap or Horticultural Oil before getting out the stronger insecticides.
+- Apply Insecticidal Soap or Horticultural Oil before getting out of the stronger insecticides.
 Note: Insecticides will vary in their effect on bees.
 Dust and wettable powders are more hazardous to bees than solutions, granular, or emulsifiable concentrates.
 Systemics are a safer way to control many harmful pests without sprays, but ‘may’ contaminate nectar or pollen.
 Never apply when a plant is in flower.
 Read the label and always follow the directions.
 Many insecticides, like Sevin or Spinosad (an organic spray), may be very low in toxicity to humans and pets, yet are incredibly toxic to the bee pollination.